 The Unpredictability of Squamous Cell Carcinoma

-I’ve had skin cancer since 1995.
-Early on, my skin cancer seemed pretty predictable: every couple of years, I’d be in my plastic surgeon’s office making preparations for removal of several areas of basal cell cancer.
-I went a stretch of time where I didn’t have any new cancerous areas, but then they started showing up again.
-Unfortunately, when they started showing up, I had a really terrible health insurance policy so I was unable to get them treated.
-Once I got better insurance and had built up some vacation time at work so I could be off for recovery, I made an appointment with my plastic surgeon.
 As I was showing him the areas, he commented wryly that I must have been saving them up for him.
-In all, there were 22 areas he determined needed removed.
+In all, there were 22 areas he determined needed to be removed.
 He had a printout of a body map and marked each area for removal on the paper, which he would bring with him the day of surgery.

-Bleeding and scabbing skin
+Sudden bleeding and scabbing

 As I pointed out the areas, he circled each one on me with a purple marker.
-(Picture 23 purple circles on my body – I looked pretty funny.)
+The picture had 23 purple circles on my body – I looked pretty funny.
 He counted the circles and told me we had ended up with one extra purple mark.
 I explained that the place on the tip of my nose had just shown up two days prior.
-His response was that he was assuming that one would be squamous cell, because they tend to show up rather quickly.
+He assumed that one would be squamous cell because they tend to show up rather quickly.
 And, unfortunately, pathology during surgery confirmed he was correct.
-This was my first squamous cell area.
+This was my first squamous cell skin cancer.

-During the appointment, when I told my doctor it appeared out of nowhere and it hurt, she told me she thought it was squamous cell cancer because they tend to appear suddenly.
-She biopsied it, and when the results came back as squamous cell we scheduled surgery.
-During the surgery, I asked her why it had hurt so much, and she said that was typical of squamous cell areas – they grow rather suddenly and become a ‘placeholder’ of space in a place they don’t belong.
+During the appointment, when I told my doctor it appeared out of nowhere and it hurt, she told me she thought it was squamous cell skin cancer because they tend to appear suddenly.
+She biopsied it, and when the results came back as squamous cell, we scheduled surgery.
+During the surgery, I asked her why it had hurt so much, and she said that was typical of squamous cell areas-- they grow rather suddenly and become a ‘placeholder’ of space in a place they don’t belong.

 Do not wait to have painful new areas checked

 Squamous cell skin cancer can be unpredictable.
 My first squamous cell area did not hurt, but it bled.
 My second squamous cell area did not bleed, but it hurt.
 If you have an area appear suddenly and it doesn’t go away within a relatively short period of time, please make an appointment to have it looked at.